|Admission Standards||Very Easy|

 |ACT Score||Competitiveness||Admission Chances|

-You will need about average high school grades to get into Faulkner University.
+Applicants need about average high school grades to get into Faulkner.
 The average high school GPA of the admitted freshman class at Faulkner University was 3.13 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
 The school ranks #17 in Alabama for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Faulkner accepts 52% of students who apply.
+If your high school grades are above the average 3.13 GPA, you have a very good chance of being admitted as Faulkner accepts 78% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|